jimburton/CI505/labs/CABAL.md

 One more very useful thing `cabal` can do for you is to start the interpreter, `ghci`, loading all the modules and dependencies that it needs to run.
 This is done with the `repl` command.
-Run the program in the REPL and call its `main` method:
+Run the program in the REPL and call its `main` function:

 ```
 MkPasswd$ cabal repl
 ...
-*Main> :main
+*Main> main
 K3MP'5
 ```